 - Ask a friend to join you when you go to pick up the cash.

 - Don’t carry a large amount of cash around in your wallet – deposit it with your bank or in a hotel safe.

 - Stay aware of your personal security at all times.

 How to send money to Togo

-The first step when sending a transfer is to provide a bit of information about yourself – name, contact information, address etc. A valid form of photo ID, such as a driver’s license or passport, will also be required.
+The first step when sending a transfer is to provide a bit of information about yourself – name, contact information, address, etc. A valid form of photo ID, such as a driver’s license or a passport, will also be required.

 Once that’s done you can provide details about your recipient (name, contact details) and your transaction, including the amount and currency you are transferring and where you wish to send it.

 You can then pay for your transaction by cash, bank deposit, credit card or debit card, depending on the company you choose.
 Keep track of any reference number you are given so that you can check on the progress of your funds.